pavitar-rana/Abhiman-assessment/readme.md

 # Polling System API

-This repository contains the source code for a simple polling system API built using Node.js, Express, and MySQL.
+This repository contains the source code for a polling system API assignemnt for Abhiman Innovation built using Node.js, Express, and MySQL.
 The API provides endpoints to create polls, questions, submit poll responses, and fetch analytics.

 ## Routes